MartaKliuchnik/alias-game/README.md

 ### Scoring

 Points are awarded for each correct guess.
 Similar words are checked for validation.

 ### End Game

 The game concludes after a predetermined number of rounds, with the highest-scoring team winning.

 ## System Requirements

-- **Programming language**: JavaScript
+- **Programming language**: JavaScript, TypeScript
 - **Backend**: Node.js framework - Nest.js
 - **Frontend framework**: React.js
-- **Database**: MongoDB
+- **Database**: MongoDB with Mongoose ODM
 - **Containerization**: Docker

 ## Base URL